-permits us to count rates of online experiences separately from those occurring in person, allowing for direct comparisons.
+Similar to pan-European data [20], twice as many youth in our studies report bullying inperson compared to each of the other communication modes.
+Despite the rapid uptake of technologies, 'traditional' face-to-face communication still is the dominant mode of bullying.
+Conceptualizing mode as a component of bullying permits us to count rates of online experiences separately from those occurring in-person, allowing for direct comparisons.
 Some may be concerned that components of the Olweus-based definition of bullying may not translate well to the online context.
 For example, the concept of repetition online may be different, as it is possible to have a picture posted or rumor written once, yet shared with others over and over again.
-Although different in potential magnitude, this seems similar to a rumor scrawled once on a bathroom wall for many people to see repetitively.
-Traditionally, we would not say that this meets the definition of "repetition" off-line, and it is not clear why it should online.
+While different in potential magnitude, this seems similar to a rumor scrawled once on a bathroom wall for many people to see repetitively.
+Traditionally, we would not say that this meets the definition of 'repetition' offline; and it is not clear why it should online.
 Similarly, anonymity has been pointed to as something unique to the online world.
-This assumes, however, that all bullying off-line is done by known people.
-In fact, 12% of youth reporting being bullied at school say they do not "know" who their bully is [9].
-Although lower than the 46% who report not knowing who their online bully is, the issue of anonymity applies beyond online spaces.
+This assumes however, that all bullying offline is done by known people.
+In fact, 12% of youth reporting being bullied at school say they do not 'know' who their bully is [28].
+While lower than the 46% who report not knowing who their online bully, the issue of anonymity applies beyond online spaces.

-Limitations.
-Findings are specific to English-speaking youth in the United States.
-Not all languages have the word "bullying" [20,22].
-Different findings would likely emerge if a similar study were conducted among non-English-speaking individuals.
+Limitations-Findings are specific to English-speaking youth in the United States.
+Not all languages have the word 'bullying' [20, 22].
+Different findings would likely emerge if a similar study were conducted among non-English samples.
 Beyond an examination of internal consistency (i.e., Cronbach's alpha and confirmatory factor analysis) of the behavioral items, possible variation by age was not examined.
-It is possible that the definition and word "bully" have different influences on an 8-year-old individual compared with an 18-year-old individual [22].
-Also, the calculation of PPV requires a "gold standard" to measure against; a stronger standard would have been observer report.
-Finally, some may wonder why other more sophisticated analyses were not used.
-For example, the application of item response theory is currently being debated in bullying research.
-The discussion centers on whether being bullied reflects an underlying trait; if it is not, then item response theory is inappropriate.
-This question is beyond the scope of this article.
+It is possible that the definition and word 'bully' have different influences on an 8-year-old compared to an 18-year-old [22].
+Also, the calculation of Positive Predictive Value requires a 'gold standard' to measure against; a stronger standard would have been observer-report.
+Finally, some may wonder why other, more sophisticated analyses were not employed.
+For example, the application of item response theory (IRT) is currently being debated in bullying research.
+The discussion centers on whether or not being bullied reflects an underlying trait; if it is not, then IRT is inappropriate.
+This question is beyond the paper scope.